 Art for Art’s Sake

 Sharjah Art Foundation is to Sharjah what Alserkal Avenue is to Dubai – a.k.a. a hub for artsy types and a great place to while away a Saturday evening.
 Here await urban gardens, several art exhibitions, alfresco film screenings, and more.
 Our pick?
-The ongoing Vantage Point Sharjah 9, the ninth iteration of Sharjah Art Foundation’s annual initiative dedicated to the medium of photography.
-On exhibit are nearly 200 images by 53 photographers from 30 countries across four categories: Conceptual, Experimental, Photojournalism and Documentary, and Staged Photography.
+The upcoming Vantage Point Sharjah 10, an annual photography exhibition that supports up-and-coming photographers from the region and around the world.

 Al Shuwaiheen, Arts Area, 06 568 5050